 The Honors Program Chair shall oversee an annual evaluation and/or review of each Honors Program student during the spring semester, to be completed on or before the end of the Spring Break.
 Continued enrollment in the Honors program is dependent upon the Chair's overall evaluation of the student's fit in and with the program and review of performance in completed coursework and resulting grade point average (GPA).
 Each student must maintain a minimum cumulative GPA of 3.25 to continue in the Honors program, with at least a 3.50 GPA over all Honors courses.
 The Honors Program Chair may grant a student a period of probation if the GPA requirements are not met at the time of the student's review.
 A grade of "C" in any Honors course shall be grounds for immediate dismissal from the Honors program.

-Course Requirements (19 credit hours)
+Course Requirements (17 credit hours)

-Foundation Seminar: HON 2311 Critical Thinking about Great Texts Individual Seminar: HON 3336 Great Speeches and Speechmaking Others Seminar: HON 3325 The Literature of Diversity Country Seminar: HON 3351 Twain's America World Seminar: HON 3366 History of Science Senior Honors Thesis (HON 4297 (pending approval) and HON 4299 over two semesters)- Project related to or beyond student's discipline-specific capstone experience
+Foundation Seminar: HON 3311 Critical Thinking about Great Texts Individual Seminar: HON 3336 Great Speeches and Speechmaking Others Seminar: HON 3325 The Literature of Diversity Country Seminar: HON 3351 Twain's America World Seminar: HON 3366 History of Science or HON 3367 Food and Drink in World History Senior Honors Thesis HON 4299 Project related to or beyond student's discipline-specific capstone experience